 2013 Volkswagen Eos Review

-The VW Eos impresses reviewers with its strong engine, nimble handling and high-quality cabin, but if you need back-seat or trunk space, they say it will disappoint.
+The 2013 Volkswagen Eos impresses reviewers with its strong engine, nimble handling and high-quality cabin, but if you need back-seat or trunk space, they say it will disappoint.

-The 2013 Volkswagen Eos only offers one engine and one transmission, and critics are happy with both.
+The Eos only offers one engine and one transmission, and test drivers are happy with both.
 They say the turbocharged four-cylinder engine is responsive and powerful, and the six-speed DSG automated manual delivers fast, smooth shifts.
-Auto reviewers are also pleased with the way the Eos handles, saying it’s fun to drive, and the majority like that when the top is down, the Eos’ body experiences hardly any flex or shaking, which is a common problem among convertibles.
+Reviewers are also pleased with the way the VW Eos handles, saying it’s fun to drive, and the majority like that when the top is down, the Eos’ body experiences hardly any flex or shaking, which is a common problem among convertibles.
 At 22/30 mpg city/highway, the Eos’ fuel economy is good for the class.
 However, most upscale midsize cars offer stronger reliability ratings.

-One of the features reviewers are most fond of on the 2013 Eos is its power-retractable hardtop.
+One of the features auto writers are most fond of on the 2013 Volkswagen Eos is its power-retractable hardtop.
 They love that it has a power sunroof built into the top panel when you don’t feel like putting the entire top down but still want to get some sun.
-Reviewers like the cabin's build quality and simple design.
-Reviewers agree that the Eos’ rear seat and trunk are its main weaknesses, with little room for passengers or cargo, though this is a common complaint for convertibles.
+Test drivers like the cabin's build quality and simple design.
+Reviewers agree that the 2013 VW Eos’ rear seat and trunk are its main weaknesses, with little room for passengers or cargo, though this is a common complaint for convertibles.
 Standard features on the 2013 Eos include Bluetooth, satellite radio, iPod integration, an auxiliary audio jack, dual-zone climate control and heated front seats.
 The Eos can be equipped with features like navigation, a rearview camera, push-button start and a 10-speaker Dynaudio sound system.

 - "If the perfect collection for you would include a small, agile convertible, a car big enough for four, a fuel-efficient car and a car that pampers you with luxury and style, but you have room in your garage for only one vehicle, make it the 2013 Volkswagen Eos." -- Kelley Blue Book